You are viewing a story from harrypotterfanfiction.com

 Until true love speaks, and finds it well

-After many had eaten their fill, Professor McGonagall, now the Headmistress, rose from her seat to stand behind the owl podium to give her start of term speech, much like Dumbledore used to do.
+After everyone had eaten their fill, Professor McGonagall, now the Headmistress, rose from her seat to stand behind the owl podium to give her start of term speech, much like Dumbledore used to do.
 As she did so, the remaining desserts disappeared from the tables, leaving few distracters for the students.
 She patiently waited for the whispers to quiet down before beginning.

 As they had been told earlier on the train, Malfoy and Hermione made their way through the throng of students leaving the Great Hall up to Professor McGonagall at the top of the steps.
 They gave each other a polite nod before turning and facing the Headmistress.

 Malfoy smirked at Hermione’s open-mouthed stare at the opulence she would be living in for the year.
 “Uh, Granger?” he asked, worried her brain had stopped functioning with the sumptuousness of the bathroom, something even he was impressed with, as it very nearly outdid Malfoy Manor.
-Cautiously he touched her arm but immediately removed his hand when he felt a tingling sensation race across his skin that made her jump from the contact.
+Cautiously he touched her arm but immediately removed his hand when he felt a tingling sensation race across his skin that made him jump from the contact.

 “Yes, Malfoy?” she turned around, a smirk to rival his on her flawless face—What the hell, Draco?
 You can’t think like that or you’ll ruin any chance of fixing things with her!
 She’s not like Pansy; you have to be careful with her.